baileyp1/PhylogenomicsPipelines/README.md

 ```
 make_species_trees_pipeline.sh
 ```

 To run the scripts correctly, they need to be made available from any directory on the command line.
-Do this by adding the path of the PhylogenomicsPipelines directory to the .bash_profile file or equivalent file in your home directory:
+Do this by adding the path of the PhylogenomicsPipelines directory (wherever you want that to be) to the .bash_profile file or equivalent file in your home directory - e.g.:
 ```
-PATH=$PATH:<your_full_path_to>/PhylogenomicsPipelines
+PATH=$PATH:<full_path_to_your_home_directory>/ProgramFiles/PhylogenomicsPipelines
 ```
 Log back in to pick up the new addition to the path, then on the command line type the name of the programs shown above to see brief instructions on their use.